GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 For a complex history, we will perform a squash merge into ``develop``, thereby the work from the branch will appear as a single commit in ``develop``.
-For clean branch histories where the individual commits are meaningful and should be preserved, we have to option to perform a merge commit in with the PR is merged into ``develop``, with the addition of a merge commit, thus maintaining the commit history.
+For clean branch histories where the individual commits are meaningful and should be preserved, we have the option to perform a merge commit in with the PR is merged into ``develop``, with the addition of a merge commit, thus maintaining the commit history.